Chicago Bears Stadium: Hoffman Estates

-In 1995 the Bears announced they had acquired an option to purchase 200 acres in Hoffman Estates, Illinois, as one of four potential locations for its new $285 million, 74,000-seat stadium.
+In 1995, the Bears announced they had acquired an option to purchase 200 acres in Hoffman Estates, Illinois, as one of four potential locations for its new $285 million, 74,000-seat stadium.
 At the time it was believed that the Hoffman Estates location was the favorite.
+By early 1996, the Bears' hopes for a suburban site were dashed by a lack of funding and they once again turned to negotiating with the city of Chicago.

 Northwest Indiana

-In 1995 a business group called Northwest Indiana/Chicagoland Entertainment Inc. tried to lure the Bears with a plan for a $205 million, 75,000-seat open air stadium in Gary, Indiana, as part of a $482 million plan redevelopment project west of the Gary Regional Airport called "Planet Park".
+In 1995, a business group called Northwest Indiana/Chicagoland Entertainment Inc. tried to lure the Bears with a plan for a $205 million, 75,000-seat open air stadium in Gary, Indiana, as part of a $482 million plan redevelopment project west of the Gary Regional Airport called "Planet Park."
 However, the plan was rejected by the Lake County Council.

-In 2025, the Indiana General Assembly passed a bill to create a commission with the intent of attracting one or more professional sports teams to northwest Indiana, possibly the Chicago Bears.
-Kevin Warren and the team have not addressed the bill publicly.
+Elk Grove Village

+In 1998 the Bears signed a letter of intent that gave them 18 months to decide whether to pursue a new $200 million to $300 million stadium in Elk Grove Village, with state officials saying "they are not willing to make any significant contributions to build a suburban home for the Bears".